AviatrixSystems/Docs/HowTos/Aviatrix_Account_Azure.rst

 |Image13|

 6. Click Add and then select the “Contributor” role.
+If the "Contributor"role is too broad, you can create custom role with specific permissions.

 7. In the Select search field, type in “Aviatrix”.
 The Aviatrix Controller